JemiloII/riotapi/ROADMAP.md

   - Allows us to do computations on the backend
   - Allows us to store user build data
   - Allows us to create build exports to league of legends game

-More is to come to this list.
-If there is a feature you would like to see, please add a pull request.

 Tools:
  - Bunyan